thororen1234/Java-Switcher/README.md

 # Java-Switcher

-This a repo for java switching scripts/aliases on Windows and Mac.
+This a repo for java switching scripts/aliases on Windows.

 # Downloads

 You can get the java versions [here](https://www.oracle.com/java/technologies/downloads/archive/).

 # Important

-Most of the java versions are set to their default paths, some versions such as jdk 1.2 through 1.5 are set to a different directory as they would have installed directly to the C drive path.

 Make sure to check if they all work and if some don't check your java paths in `C:\Program Files\Java\` and `C:\Program Files (x86)\Java\` so you can compare them to javaX.